oshin-pal/health-insurance-premium-prediction/README.md

 ## 🙋‍♂️ About

 Hii, I am Oshin!
-Created with 💙 to demonstrate business Finance & Health Insurance domain knowledge along with machine learning skills.
+Created with 💙 to demonstrate Finance & Health Insurance domain knowledge along with machine learning skills.